soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

    Similar to Tuple but instead of having only one constructor, we have two.
 This means that we can choose which side we want.
-Here are a couple of Values of type `Either String Int`:
+Here are a couple of values of type `Either String Int`:

    ```hs
    Left "Hello"